25-06 vs. 30-06: Is the 30-06 Overrated?

 - M1941 Johnson

-Though its popularity has peaked and begun to wane, it still makes an excellent hunting rifle.
+While its popularity has to wane, the 30-06 still makes an excellent hunting cartridge.

 Parting Shots